Rej327/scic-worksheet/README.md

 ---

 This repository contains my submission for the **Sta.
-Clara Pre-Employment Worksheet Activity**, specifically under **Section 2: Coding – 2.1.1 Secret Page App** of the Trainee Section.
+Clara International Corporation Pre-Employment Worksheet Activity**, specifically under **Section 2: Coding – 2.1.1 Secret Page App** of the Trainee Section.
 The task involves building a simple authentication-based app with interactive secret pages.

 ## 🌐 Live Web App